puppetlabs-toy-chest/puppetlabs-dsc/README.md

 You can use either `ensure =>` (Puppet's `ensure`) or `dsc_ensure =>` (DSC's `Ensure`) in your manifests for Puppet DSC resource types.
 If you use both in a Puppet DSC resource, `dsc_ensure` overrides the value in `ensure`, so the value for `ensure` is essentially ignored.

-It is recommended that `dsc_ensure` is used instead of `ensure` as it is a closer match for converting from the DSC properties to Puppet DSC resources and it overrides `ensure` so there is less confusion if both are accidentally included.
+We recommend that you use `dsc_ensure` instead of `ensure`, as it is a closer match for converting the DSC properties to Puppet DSC resources.
+It also overrides `ensure`, so there is less confusion if both are accidentally included.

 > Note: While you can use either `ensure =>` (Puppet's `ensure`) or `dsc_ensure =>` (DSC's `Ensure`) in your manifests, there is currently a known issue where `ensure => absent` reports success but does nothing.
 See [MODULES-2966](https://tickets.puppet.com/browse/MODULES-2966) for details. **Until this issue is resolved, we recommend using `dsc_ensure` exclusively.**